Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Yi Shi for suggesting this rigidity problem, which is motivated by a question of J\'{e}r\^{o}me Buzzi on the conference of Beyond Uniform Hyperbolicity.
-The authors also would like to thank Ra\'{u}l Ures for the suggestions on the preliminary version of this paper, and anonymous referees for comments which are helpful to improve the presentation.
-This work was supported by National Key R\&D Program of China (2021YFA1001900), and the first author was supported by the Postdoctoral Fellowship Program of CPSF (GZB20240166), China Postdoctoral Science Foundation (2024M750486).
+The authors would like to thank Yi Shi for suggesting this rigidity problem, which is motivated by a question of J\'{e}r\^{o}me Buzzi at the conference of Beyond Uniform Hyperbolicity.
+The authors also would like to thank Ra\'{u}l Ures for comments and suggestions on the preliminary version of this paper, and anonymous referees for comments and suggestions which are helpful to improve this paper.
+This work was supported by National Key R\&D Program of China (2021YFA1001900).
+R. Gu was partially supported by the New Cornerstone Science Foundation through the New Cornerstone Investigator Program, and M. Xia was partially supported by NSFC (Nos.
+12161141002, 12501238) and the Fundamental Research Funds for the Central Universities (DUT24RC(3)112).

 \end{CJK}